|

 In the below example, we have hand coded a 4-bit Adder model and we wish to quickly test the model.

 First we put the "add4.v" file into the Project window and press the yellow build button.
-VeriLogger
+BugHunter

 then scans the model and checks for syntax errors and inserts the top-level ports into the timing diagram

 window.
 At this point, the user can begin to draw waveforms on the black input signals.
-Since VeriLogger
+Since BugHunter

-is in the "Sim Diagram & Project" mode, when the user presses the green run button, VeriLogger will
+is in the "Sim Diagram & Project" mode, when the user presses the green run button, BugHunter will

-generate the test bench and perform the simulation.
-In the interactive simulation mode the user will
+generate a test bench from the drawn input waveforms and perform the simulation.
+Outputs of the simulation

-be able to drag-and-drop a signal edge and cause a re-simulation.
-If the user wants to archive off the
+If the user wants to archive off a

 test bench and wrapper code can be viewed in the report window.